i-translation/dnsguide/chapter1.md

 later.

 Finally, we've got the records which are the meat of the protocol.
-Many record types exists, but for now we'll only consider a few essential.
-All records have the following preamble:
+Many record types exists, but for now we'll only consider a few essential (本质的).
+All records have the following preamble (序言):

 | Field  | Type           | Description                                                                       |
 | ------ | -------------- | --------------------------------------------------------------------------------- |